Guide to Basement Ceiling Height Code & Requirements IRC R305.1

 The Finished Floor Factor: Don’t Get Sandwiched

-The most common pitfall for contractors is measuring from the raw concrete slab to the bottom of the joists and assuming they have met the minimum height for basement renovation.
-You have to account for the "sandwich," or the cumulative thickness of every layer added during the build:
+The most common mistake is measuring from the raw slab to the bottom of joists and assuming you meet the minimum height for basement renovation.
+What matters is the finished dimension after every layer is installed:

 Subfloor Systems: Products like DRIcore or sleep-track systems add roughly 3/4" to 1".
 DRIcore panels are commonly 3/4", and some insulated options run thicker.